SOS! Ready for Change. Do I Need a Life Coach or a Therapist?

 Especially if you have aspects of your identity that are marginalized, you will likely want to seek out a professional helper who you trust will be positive, affirming and sensitive to you (e.g BIPOC-positive, queer-positive, disability-positive, trans-positive, etc…).

-This is really important, as the last thing you need when deserving support is someone whose approach or manner is traumatizing or requires you to constantly educate them or leave parts of yourself at the door for fear of judgment or recrimination.
+This is really important, as the last thing you need when receiving support is someone whose approach or manner is traumatizing or requires you to constantly educate them or leave parts of yourself at the door for fear of judgment or recrimination.

 Other approaches may be a better fit for you, such as exploring plant medicine; nature-related healing; a spiritual, religious, or a culturally-based tradition or community to honor yourself and the guidance and support you’re seeking.